 My guess is, after a handful of accidental mispronunciations, Spooner took a liking to his word blunders and started sneaking them in knowingly.
 Because, whether accidentally or on purpose, a dizzy bean is funnier than a busy dean, and it paints quite a picture describing the Lord as a pushy panther.

 After Spooner’s passing, the rest of the world quickly caught on to the great fun that results from talking like a person who doesn’t know how to talk.
 A quick search shows that pop culture packs itself full of spoonerisms through every medium and genre:

 - On the TV show Hee Haw, Archie Campbell talked about “Rindercella” and “The Pree Little Thigs.”

 - NOFX dropped an album called Punk in Drublic.

 - A Washington, D.C., comedy troupe famously made President Reagan into “Resident Pagan.”

 - Jim Henson got very creative in The Frog Prince, creating a spooned-up riddle by turning “bake the hall in the candle of her brain” into “break the ball in the handle of her cane.”

 From Mr. Spooner’s “well-boiled icicle” (well-oiled bicycle, as it were) to Shel Silverstein’s book Runny Babbit, this opening-syllable dosey doe has become as popular as any form of wordplay.
 Spoonerisms take the monotony out of our daily conversations and enable us to confuse even ourselves when spoken accidentally.
 I think we all owe a debt of gratitude to the most popular misspeaker of all time, William Archibald Spooner.

-Got a clever, homemade spoonerism?
+Do you have any other questions relating to, “What is a spoonerism?”
+Or do you have a clever, homemade spoonerism?
 Throw it in the comments below and see if other readers can figure out where the sentence went wrong!